roemvaar/rusty-os/docs/design.md

 # rusty-os

-Rusty-OS is a simple kernel for embedded systems written in Rust
+rusty-os is a simple kernel for embedded systems written in Rust

 What does an OS actually do?